-This Committee addresses strategic issues relating to Information Technology.
-The committee is chaired by Mr Philip Micallef and the members are Mr Lawrence Zammit, Mr Michael Gatt, Mr Matthew von Brockdorff, Mr Ian Stafrace and Mr Vinay Aarohi who is the Chief Information Officer.
-Ms Catherine Calleja joined the committee from April 2020.
-The committee met ten times during 2019 and oversaw the decision making process on the choice of provider of the new digital platform which has since been purchased during the period.
+This Committee addresses strategic issues relating to Information Technology and digital transformation.
+The committee is chaired by Mr Philip Micallef and the members are Mr Lawrence Zammit, Mr Michael Gatt, Mr Matthew von Brockdorff, Ms Catherine Calleja Mr Ian Stafrace and Mr Vinay Aarohi who is the Chief Information Officer.
+The committee met seven times during 2020 and has been very involved in the Atlas digital transformation process.